Nathan Healy

 Duke Energy: PowerPair Solar + Battery Incentive Utility program New pilot for Duke Energy Customers offering $3,600 for solar plus $5,400 for battery storage.
 Combined maximum $9,000.
 Learn More

-The program includes additional monthly charges that homeowners should factor into their solar savings calculations.
-Duke Energy Progress customers pay a $28 minimum monthly charge plus $0.62 per kW DC of solar capacity installed each month.
-Duke Energy Carolina customers pay a $22 minimum monthly charge plus $0.28 per kW DC per month.
-Credits are settled monthly with no annual rollover, meaning unused credits don’t carry forward to the next year.
-The NMB program has limited annual capacity, and once that capacity is filled, new solar customers will need to enroll in the Residential Solar Choice program, which requires time-of-use billing with critical peak pricing.
+In addition to the reduced export credit rate, NMB participants pay monthly fees that vary by utility territory.
+Duke Energy Progress customers pay a minimum monthly charge of $28 plus $0.62 per kilowatt of your system’s DC capacity each month.
+Duke Energy Carolina customers pay a $22 minimum monthly charge plus $0.28 per kilowatt DC per month.
+Credits are settled monthly rather than annually, meaning unused credits don’t roll over from year to year.
+This program is available on a first-come, first-served basis until annual capacity limits are reached, after which new customers will transition to the Residential Solar Choice program that requires enrollment in a Time of Use rate with Critical Peak Pricing.

 Ready to start saving with solar?